 A front initiates at a finite distance x_0 from the apex of the wedge.
-In the very first stages of its progression, the front remains smooth while a depleted region forms ahead of it (white stripe in transmitted light imaging).
+In the very first stages of its progression, the front may remain smooth while a depleted region forms ahead of it (white stripe in transmitted light imaging).
 The front destabilizes at a position x_1 close to x_0 and organized lateral fingers progressively emerge.
 This pattern later evolves into more regular longitudinal fingers.

-To interpret this sequence, we consider an ideal configuration where the liquid coatings initially form a perfect wedge (Fig. 5b, top).
-In this ideal geometry, the oil layers merge at a distance x_0 from the edge of the plates, where the distance between the glass plates is:
+To interpret this sequence, we consider an ideal configuration where the liquid coatings initially form a perfect wedge (figure 5b, top).
+In this ideal geometry, the oil layers merge at a distance x_0 from the edge of the plates, where the distance between the glass plates is

-$$x_0 = \frac{2h}{\alpha} \tag{3.2}$$
+$$x_0 = \frac{2h}{\alpha}.
+(3.2)$$

 From this position, a smooth front propagates, until the formation of fingers at a distance x_1 from the apex.
 This distance can be understood as the distance at which the propagation of a straight front is expected to stop.
-We would thus expect the front to stop when the size of the dimple becomes comparable with h.
-Assuming a circular dimple (Fig. 5b, bottom), the total liquid volume (per unit width) used to reach this configuration is of the order of h^2 .
-Moreover, this volume fills the initial air gap between x_0 and x_1 of the order of $(x_1 - x_0)^2 \alpha/2$, leading to a scaling:
+We would expect the front to stop when the size of the dimple becomes comparable to h.
+Assuming a circular dimple (figure 5b, bottom), the total liquid volume (per unit width) used to reach this configuration is of the order of h^2 .
+Moreover, a volume fills the initial air gap between x_0 and x_1 that is of the order of